-At times it is crucial to gain insight into a running system, in particular from remote, when accessing log files or learning about the state of a process requires going through remote logins (if that is is admissible).
+At times it is crucial to gain insight into a running system, in particular from remote, when

 The z2-Environment offers some basic remote management possibilities, via a simple Web interface and via Java Management Extension (JMX) exposed data and operations.
 For the latter, z2 comes with a simple command line interface to invoke synchronization and to access system logs.